Editor’s note: Updated July 2019.

 - Specific objectives.
 It’s important to be as focused and targeted here as possible.
 In other words, don’t just say, “Grow profits.”
 Say “Remove the inefficiencies that prevent a speedy time-to-market.”

-- Questions, including those that the persona will ask at different points in the customer journey, and how they relate to his or her personality and position.
+- Open-ended questions, including those that the persona will ask at different points in the customer journey, and how they relate to his or her personality and position.

 - Keywords, including those that align with the persona’s position within the business and the obstacles they’re trying to solve.

-Don’t forget to include a photo or avatar of the persona.
-This extra step can be incredibly helpful for your team to visualize the person they’re looking to connect with.
+Don’t forget to include a place for photo or avatar within your persona template.
+Taking the time to include a visual is an incredibly helpful extra step that will enable your team to visualize the person they want to connect with.

 Let’s take a look at a few real-life personas, and examine the things that work, as well as the items that could use a little improvement:

 Good old Facilities Manager Fred.
-In this B2B persona from Buffer, we can get a good idea of who Fred is, including that he has a wife and an undergraduate degree.
+In this B2B persona from Buffer, we can get a good idea of who Fred is.
+For instance, we know he falls into the facility/operations management target audience, is married and has an undergraduate degree.
 We can see the kind of role Fred has within his business, as well as details about the company itself.

 This persona also does a good job of outlining the goals and values Fred has, as well as the obstacles that stand in his way.
 However, these could be more specific and well defined – instead of just stating that Fred has difficulty “keeping all balls in the air,” the persona could go further to describe the elements associated with this struggle.
 Is it that Fred struggles with time management?
 Or that specific inefficiencies make it difficult for him to get everything done?